Showing posts with label Platformers - Puzzle. Show all posts

 Oi, big ears!

 Elf was released in 1991 by Ocean Software and is a platformer with simple adventure mechanics for lots of cumulative puzzles.
-Each level appears so impressive with lush visuals that really appeal to me, so let's take a look...
+It's not too dissimilar to something Codemasters would crack out.
+Not only that, but each of the levels appears impressive with lush visuals that appeal to my fickle nature!

 We are Cornelius, a cool-looking dude whose girlfriend, Elisa, has been kidnapped by the evil Necriliousr.
-Armed with his magic ring (stop it!!) you must travel eight incredibly gorgeous landscapes, avoiding strange and wacky creatures and solving puzzles in order to rescue the love of your life.
-Yes, that's Elisa and not your Atari ST computer.
+Armed with his magic ring (stop it!!) you must travel eight incredible landscapes, avoiding strange and wacky creatures, and solving puzzles to rescue the love of your life.
+That's Elisa and not your Atari ST computer.

 Well, hmm...
 I dunno about that lol.
-Okay, let's take a peep at a screenshot taken with my phone...
+Let's take a peep at a screenshot taken with my phone...

 Upgrades are great - check me out here!
 But look at the incredible details in those critters!!